bobev18/stujeditor/README.md

 ```
 5. Export forces STEPGROUP tag on steps that didn't have one
 6. switching the DDI type of a selected DDI, should change the type specific items in the UI
+7. export forces EXECUTESEPARATELY="true" for lead steps
+8. execute separately checkbox is not hidden for lead steps

 ### BUG NOTES:
 - on bug 1 - this is now fixed in some places to properly interpret the values, and on other places to retain the string value